wp-plugins/lexicographer/readme.txt

 = 0.4 =

-* Now observing DB_CHARSET for creating the databse table.
-This fixes a problem where non-ASCII characters get replaced by question marks when inserting into the table via an UTF-8 connection.
+* Now observing DB_CHARSET for creating the database table.
+This fixes a problem where non-ASCII characters get replaced by question marks when inserting into the table via a UTF-8 connection.
 * Tested with WordPress 3.3.2.
 * Updated documentation.